Confluent Cloud Cluster Types

 To reduce usage on this dimension, you can adjust producer batching configurations, consumer client batching configurations, and shut down otherwise inactive clients.

-Message size Max 8 MB For message size defaults at the topic level, see Custom topic settings for all cluster types.
+Message size Max 8 MB For message size defaults at the topic level, see Kafka topic configurations for all Confluent Cloud cluster types.

 Client version Minimum 0.11.0 None